Basic Terminal Tutorial

 alias

-Launches Atom, assuming the shell commands have been installed.
-Typing atom . opens the current folder in Atom and typing atom FILE opens FILE in Atom.
+Launches vs Code, assuming the shell commands have been installed.
+Typing code . opens the current folder in vs Code, and typing code file opens file in vs Code.

 cd

-Changes directory to your home folder, ~/Users/YOUR_NAME.
-Typing cd FOLDER changes into FOLDER and typing cd ../FOLDER changes into a directory called FOLDER in the current directory’s parent.
+Changes directory to your home folder, which is likely ~/Users/your_name.
+Typing cd folder changes into folder and typing cd ../folder changes into a directory called folder in the current directory’s parent.
+Typing cd from anywhere in your directory tree will take you home.

 clear